Brothers in Conflict

 "Even though it's true?"
 Le demanded, refusing to back down.

 That made me stop and think—and I had to admit that Le had a point.
+Not to mention, I recognized both String's and my tendency to not let go of a belief in something, even if it was insulting.
 "Yeah, Half-Pint," I said.
 "It's true.
 And, you're right, pal—String not seein' how much Cait loves him does make him look pretty dumb.
 Sorry I yelled at you, Le, but remember—it's not nice to say bad things about your family members, even when they're the truth."

 "Okay, Dad," Le said, then added, "Ya think there's anything you or I can do to get Uncle String to see sense?"